ixvu/w4111_wiki/Query-proc.md

     + selectivity(A < 5) = 5 / 50 = 0.1
   + Ex5.
 A has 100 values, B has 10 values:
     + selectivity(A join B) = 1 / max(A, B) = 1 / max(100, 10) = 0.01

-### How to determin/compute selectivity
-+    Scan the whole data and multiple, assuming the distribution over all values is uniform.
-+    How many distinct values in a hash table.
-+    Default estimate -- if know nothing else, assume 5%.

-### Notice:
-        If attributes is primary key, you know exactly one matches it.
-        Number of value equals to cardinality.
-        Assumption: attribute selectivity is independent

 ## Complementary Concepts
 ### Primary and Secondary Index